MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Introduction

 Medical image segmentation aims to partition medical images into meaningful anatomical regions, which plays a crucial role in many clinical applications such as diagnosis, treatment planning, and image-guided interventions.
 In recent years, deep learning-based approaches have achieved remarkable success in this field, including classical convolutional neural networks (CNNs) such as U-Net and its variants~\cite{zhou2018unet++, ronneberger2015unet}, as well as transformer-based architectures that enhance global contextual modeling~\cite{chen2021transunet, wu2022seatrans, ji2021learning}.
 More recently, generative models, particularly diffusion probabilistic models (DPMs)~\cite{ho2020denoising}, have shown strong potential for medical image segmentation by modeling structural uncertainty and producing diverse predictions~\cite{wu2024medsegdiff,wu2024medsegdiffv2}.

 Despite their success, diffusion-based segmentation methods suffer from several limitations.
-First, they rely on iterative denoising processes with a fixed number of sampling steps, resulting in high computational cost and limited flexibility during inference.
+First, they rely on iterative denoising processes with a fixed number of sampling steps, resulting in limited flexibility during inference.
 Second, these methods often struggle to effectively integrate conditional features with the denoising process, leading to suboptimal alignment between noisy intermediate representations and clean semantic priors.
 As a result, their performance is typically sensitive to specific task settings, achieving strong results on certain benchmarks while exhibiting limited generalization across different modalities and anatomical structures.
-Although recent works attempt to improve conditional integration, they still lack a unified and effective mechanism to address this issue.
+Although recent works attempt to improve conditional integration, they still lack an effective mechanism to address this issue.

 Motivated by these challenges, we explore an alternative generative paradigm for medical image segmentation based on flow matching.
 Compared with diffusion models, flow matching directly learns a continuous deterministic velocity field~\cite{lipman2022flow,liu2022flow}, enabling more efficient generation.
 More importantly, the sampling process is inherently flexible and can be adaptively adjusted according to task requirements, allowing a better trade-off between efficiency and accuracy.
 Recent studies~\cite{bogensperger2025flowsdfijcv} have shown that adopting UNet-style backbones within the flow matching framework can already achieve competitive performance in medical image segmentation.
 However, existing flow-based methods still struggle to effectively leverage conditional information, particularly when aligning noisy intermediate representations with clean anatomical priors, and are often tailored to specific tasks~\cite{bogensperger2025flowsdfijcv,ngoc2025latentfm}, limiting their generalization across diverse modalities and segmentation scenarios.